zzaimeche/saltwikiclone/Home.md

 * New release `v2015.8.4`
 * New openSUSE branch: `openSUSE-2015.8.4` based on `v2015.8.4`

+* `git checkout openSUSE-2015.8.3`
+  go to the `openSUSE-2015.8.3` branch

+* `git pull opensuse openSUSE-2015.8.3`
+  get up-to-date with the openSUSE patches

+* `git checkout 2015.8`
+  go to the `2015.8` branch

 * `git pull upstream 2015.8`
   get the latest branch state from upstream

 * `git checkout v2015.8.4`
   place git HEAD to the upstream release tag